Logo

-LaVern Baker began singing in Chicago clubs such as the Club DeLisa around 1946, often billed as Little Miss Sharecropper, and first recorded under that name in 1949.
+LaVern Baker began singing in Chicago clubs such as the Club DeLisa in 1946, often billed as Little Miss Sharecropper, and first recorded under that name in 1949, leading to a recording deal with that title for National Records in 1951, shortly before it folded.

 2.

-LaVern Baker changed her name briefly to Bea Baker when recording for Okeh Records in 1951 and then was billed as LaVern Baker when she sang with Todd Rhodes and his band in 1952.
+LaVern Baker changed her name briefly to Bea Baker when recording for Okeh Records in 1951, switched to Delores Baker, and then was billed as LaVern Baker when she sang with Todd Rhodes and his band in 1952.

 3.

-Georgia Gibbs recorded a note-for-note cover of the song, which reached number 1; subsequently LaVern Baker made an unsuccessful attempt to sue her and petitioned Congress to consider such covers copyright violations.
+Georgia Gibbs recorded a note-for-note cover of the song, which reached number 1; subsequently LaVern Baker made an unsuccessful attempt to sue her for $250,000 and petitioned Congress to consider such covers copyright violations, citing Gibbs and Vickie Young as copying her arrangement and vocal style.

 4.